Policing, Law Enforcement and Security MSc

 Course Summary

-We draw on the extensive practitioner experience of the academic teaching team supplemented by serving practitioners from specialist law enforcement agencies, including the Police Service and the National Crime Agency, in order to provide a unique and complementary learning environment.
-Our expert staff bring their subject to life by referring to real-world scenarios and providing research informed teaching.
+With extensive practitioner experience on the academic teaching team and guest sessions with serving practitioners from specialist law enforcement agencies, including the police service and the National Crime Agency, you can expect research-informed teaching which is brought to life by referring to real-world scenarios.

 What You'll Study